-One of the main problems with the above flux qubit designs is the necessity to artificially break the τ -symmetry of the system by putting a flux $\Phi_0/2$ through it.
-Estimates show that the required accuracy is $10^{-5} - 10^{-6}$.
-The micron-size qubits must be positioned close enough to each other to make possible their coupling; the dispersion of their parameters means that applied fields must be locally calibrated; this is a formidable task given such sources of field fluctuations as fields generated by persistent currents in qubits themselves, which depend on the state of the qubit; field creep in the shielding; captured fluxes and magnetic impurities.
+One of the main problems with the above flux qubit designs is the necessity of artificially breaking the \mathcal{T} -symmetry of the system by putting a flux $\Phi_0/2$ through it.
+Estimates show that the required accuracy is $10^{-5}-10^{-6}$.
+The micron-size qubits must be positioned close enough to each other to make possible their coupling; the dispersion of their parameters means that applied fields must be locally calibrated; this is a formidable task given such sources of field fluctuations as fields generated by persistent currents in qubits themselves, which depend on the state of the qubit; field creep in the shielding; captured fluxes; magnetic impurities.
 Moreover, the circuitry which produces and tunes the bias fields is an additional source of decoherence in the system.
 (Similar problems arise in charge qubits, where the gate voltages must be accurately tuned.)

 These problems are avoided if the qubit is intrinsically bistable.
-The most straightforward way to achieve this is to substitute the external flux by a static phase shifter, a Josephson junction with unconventional superconductors with nonzero equilibrium phase shift φ_0 .
-From (25), one sees that, e.g., a three-junction qubit would require an extra π -junction ($\varphi_0 = \pi$) [113].
-In the same way a π -junction can be added to a multiterminal phase qubit [114].
-The only difference compared to the case of external magnetic field bias is in the decoherence time: instead of noise from field generating circuits we will have to take into account decoherence from nodal quasiparticles (see below).
+The most straightforward way to achieve this is to substitute the external flux by a static phase shifter, a Josephson junction with unconventional superconductors with non-zero equilibrium phase shift φ_0 .
+From (25), one sees that, e.g., a three-junction qubit would require an extra π -junction ($\varphi_0 = \pi$).113 In the same way a π -junction can be added to a multiterminal phase qubit.114 The only difference compared to the case of external magnetic field bias is in the decoherence time: instead of noise from field generating circuits we will have to take into account decoherence from nodal quasiparticles (see below).

 A more interesting possibility is opened up if the bistable d-wave system is employed dynamically, that is, if its phase is allowed to tunnel between the degenerate values.
-In so-called "quiet" qubit [113] an SDS' junction (effectively two SD junctions in the (110) direction) put in a small-inductance SQUID loop in parallel with a conventional Josephson junction and large capacitor.
+In a socalled "quiet" qubit113 an SDS' junction (effectively two SD junctions in the (110) direction) is put in a low-inductance SQUID loop in parallel with a conventional Josephson junction and large capacitor.
 One of the SD junctions plays the role of a $\pi/2$ -phase shifter.
 The other junction's capacitance C is small enough to make possible tunneling between $\pi/2$ and $-\pi/2$ states due to the charging term $Q^2/2C$.
 Two consecutive SD junctions are effectively a single junction with equilibrium phases 0 and π (which are chosen as working states of the qubit).
-The control mechanisms suggested in [113] are based on switches c, s.
+The control mechanisms suggested in Ref.
+113 are based on switches c and s.
 Switch c connects the small S'D junction to a large capacitor, thus suppressing the tunneling.
 Connecting s for the duration Δt creates an energy difference ΔE between $|0\rangle$ and $|1\rangle$, because in the latter case we have a frustrated SQUID with 0- and π -junctions, which generates a spontaneous flux $\Phi_0/2$.
-This is a generalization of applying the operation σ_z to the qubit.
+This is a generalization of applying the operation σ{z} to the qubit.
 Finally, if switch c is open, the phase of the small junction can tunnel between 0 and π .
 Entanglement between qubits is realized by connecting them through another Josephson junction in a bigger SQUID loop.
-The suggested implementation for switches is based on a small inductance dc-SQUID design with conventional and π -junction in parallel, with $I{c,0} = I{c,\pi}$.
+The suggested implementation for switches is based on a low-inductance dc-SQUID design with a conventional and a π -junction in parallel, with $I{c,0}$ $=I{c,\pi}$.
 In the absence of external magnetic field the Josephson current through it is zero, while at external flux $\Phi_0/2$ it equals $2I_c$.
-Instead of external flux, another SDS' junction is put in series with π -junction, which can be switched by a voltage pulse between 0 (closed) and π (open) states.
+Instead of external flux, another SDS' junction, which can be switched by a voltage pulse between the 0 (closed) and π (open) states, is put in series with the π -junction.